Last Updated on September 9, 2022 by Lori Geurin

 - Practice deep breathing.

-- Go on walks in nature.
+- Go on long walks in nature.

 Social Media Detox Challenge Benefits